 Measured Noise Level: 73.8 decibels

 The PettingPal Dog Grooming Clippers pack extended battery life and features like no other that we tested.
-The battery life is the longest of any in our review, with a 4-5 hour run time.
-Features that we appreciated are the three speed options, a battery level display, blade height control, an oil level indicator, and a charging indicator light.
+The battery life is the longest of any model in our review, with a lengthy 4-5 hour run time.
+Features that we appreciated are the three-speed options, a battery level display, blade height control, an oil level indicator, and a charging indicator light.
 The accessories included also stand out, with a unique charging station and two blade width options, easily adaptable and unlike any other clippers we tested.
 Our decibel reading was elementary, but these were noticeably the quietest of the bunch.